drivly/api.mgmt.do/README.md

 ### Horizontal Services

+- turk.do - Mechanical Turks API
+- concierge.do -
 - checkout.do - Dynamic Checkout Redirection
+- esignatures.do - Simple
 - notary.do - Remote Online Notary
 - poa.do - Power of Attorney